Product launches are tough. They take up time, energy, and expensive resources.

 In a process as big as Go-to-Market, there are always going to be mistakes and room to improve, but the last thing you want is to fall at the final hurdle.

-These mistakes are being made from company to company, but they’re so easy to avoid when you know what you’re looking for.
-Perhaps the biggest problem with leading GTM, which underpins everything we’ve talked about, is underestimating just how much work needs doing post launch.
+These mistakes vary from company to company, but they’re easy to avoid when you know what you’re looking for.
+Perhaps the biggest problem with leading GTM, which underpins everything we’ve talked about, is underestimating just how much work needs to be done post-launch.

-Go back to the drawing board with your Go-to-Market strategy and make sure you’re putting as much planning into post launch as you are in the pre-launch stages.
-And just to drive home our point, here’s some key takeaways:
+Go back to the drawing board and make sure you’re putting as much planning into post-launch as you are in the pre-launch stages.
+And just to drive home our point, here are some key takeaways:

 • Measure your KPIs, or you’ll have no idea if or what your launches are achieving.